JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

     <h3>Step 2: Require Deposits for High-Value Services</h3>
     <p>Brake jobs.
 Transmission work.
 Diagnostics that require ordering parts.
 Engine repairs.
 Anything over $500.
 Require a deposit.</p>
     <p>"To hold your spot and order the parts you need, we require a $50 deposit.
 It's fully credited to your final bill when you come in."</p>
     <p>Take the deposit over the phone with a credit card.
 Or send them a payment link.
-Use Square, PayPal, Stripe - whatever you've got.</p>
+Use Square, PayPal, Stripe.
+Whatever you've got.</p>
     <p><strong>Why this works:</strong> People who pay a deposit show up.
 Non-refundable deposits work even better, but refundable deposits still cut no-shows dramatically.
 Customers have skin in the game.</p>
     <p>Worried about scaring people off?
 The customers who balk at a $50 deposit weren't serious anyway.
 You don't want to waste a bay on them.</p>